Paul Kalifatidi

 Why I Chose This Career

-I started testing gear for Switchback because I enjoy being outside and know the importance of using the right gear to to be safe and have fun.
+I started testing gear for Switchback because I enjoy being outside and know the importance of using the right gear to be safe and have fun.

 How I Began My Career